Arizona Teachers Academy

 If you would like further confirmation that your school site counts toward the ATA service commitment, or do not see your site listed on the ADE database, please contact the Arizona Board of Regents at (602) 229-2500 or by email.

-Upon completing your ATA-participating program, you will have one year to begin your first year of full-time classroom teaching in any birth-grade 12 public or charter school in Arizona.
+Upon completing your ATA-participating program, you will have one year to begin your first year of full-time classroom teaching in any birth-Grade 12 public or charter school in Arizona.
 This teaching commitment will be for as many academic years as you received funding.
 For example, if you receive ATA funding each year over a two academic year period, then your teaching commitment is for two consecutive full school years; or if you receive funding for one semester in one academic year and another semester in another academic year, the commitment is for two consecutive school years as well.
 Additionally, failure to complete your ATA-participating program will result in the immediate repayment of the award amount you received from the ATA while at the University of Arizona.

 Please note that only Fall and Spring semesters funded by the ATA count towards your commitment; sessions taken during the Summer, however — though funded by the ATA — will not. **Due to March 2021 changes to A.R.S § 15-1655, this applies to Summer sessions taken after January 1, 2021.
 Any Summer sessions taken prior to that will count towards the service commitment.